mgid/gtm-server-template/README.md

 ## 📦 Installation

 ### Option 1: Community Gallery (Recommended)
-Search for **"MGID Server-Side Pixel"** in the GTM Template Gallery and add it to your workspace.
+Search for **"MGID Server-Side Tag"** in the GTM Template Gallery and add it to your workspace.

 ### Option 2: Manual Import
 1. Download the [`template.tpl`](./template.tpl) file from this repository.